conduktor/conduktor-public-charts/charts/console/README.md

 ### Provide the license as a Kubernetes Secret

-This snippet expects that a *Kubernetes Secret Resource* already exists inside your cluster with a key named `license` containing your license key.
+This snippet expects that a *Kubernetes Secret Resource* already exists inside your cluster with a key named `CDK_LICENSE` containing your license key.

 ```yaml